-- A. sales and service charges of less than \$1.00 (one dollar); - B. casual and isolated sales not made in the regular course of business; - C. trade-in sales: the value of new or used articles taken in trade as a credit of part payment on the sale of new articles shall be deductible from the total sales price of the new article, and a tax paid only on the net sales price; - D. gross receipts derived from sales, services, rentals and transactions which the municipality is prohibited from taxing under the Constitutions and laws of the United States or the State of Alaska; - E. gross receipts derived from sales resulting from orders received from outside the City where delivery is made by mail or common carrier; - F. services under a building or construction contract or subcontract; - G. rentals of real property for periods in excess of twenty-seven (27) days in which no personal service is provided by the landlord; - H. sales of insurance and bonds of guaranty and fidelity;
+- A. Sales and service charges of less than .50 (fifty cents); - B. Casual and isolated sales not made in the regular course of business; - C. Trade-in sales: the value of new or used articles taken in trade as a credit of part payment on the sale of new articles shall be deductible from the total sales price of the new article, and a tax paid only on the net sales price; - D. Gross receipts derived from sales, services, rentals and transactions which the municipality is prohibited from taxing under the Constitutions and laws of the United States or the State of Alaska. - E. Gross receipts derived from sales resulting from orders received from outside the City where delivery is made by mail or common carrier. - F. Services under a building or construction contract or subcontract; - G. Rentals of real property for periods in excess of twenty-seven (27) days in which no personal service is provided by the landlord; - H. Sales of insurance and bonds of guaranty and fidelity; - I. Gross receipts derived from funeral charges and services, medical, dental, optometric, veterinary and hospital services or from sales of prescription medicines, oxygen used for medical purposes blood or blood plasma, artificial devices designed or altered for the use of a particular crippled person, artificial limbs, eyes and organs, crutches, and wheelchairs hearing aids, prescription glasses, artificial teeth sold by a dentist and material sued by a dentist in treatment. - J. Gross receipts from the sale of food and beverages in elementary or high school cafeteria and lunch rooms operated primarily for teachers and students, and not operated primarily for the public or for profit;

-- I. gross receipts derived from funeral charges and services, medical, dental, optometric, veterinary and hospital services or from sales of prescription medicines, oxygen used for medical purposes blood or blood plasma, artificial devices designed or altered for the use of a particular crippled person, artificial limbs, eyes and organs, crutches, and wheelchairs, hearing aids, prescription glasses, artificial teeth sold by a dentist and materials used by a dentist in treatment. - J. Gross receipts from the sale of food and beverages in elementary or high school cafeteria and lunch rooms operated primarily for teachers and students, and not operated primarily for the public or for profit; - K. Gross receipts from the sale of food and beverages, bake sales and other occasional fund raising events held by non-profit, charitable, religious or service organizations; - L. Dues or fees paid to clubs, labor unions and fraternal organizations; - M. Gross receipts from sales, services and rentals to any non-profit corporation, organization, or institution which is organized exclusively for religious or charitable purposes; - N. Gross receipts derived from sales, services and rentals to the United States Government, the State and its political subdivisions, and the City provided, however, that the exemption shall not apply to the sale of materials and supplies to contractors for the manufacture and production of property for sale to government agencies on a contract bid award, in which event the contractor shall be deemed the buyer or consumer or user subject to the payment of the tax; and - O. All public utility services owned and operated by the City and other services that may be operated under contract with the City so long as the City collects or has the power to collect the billings for service provided.
+- K. Gross receipts from the sale of food and beverages, bake sales and other occasional fund raising events held by non-profit, charitable, religious or service organizations; - L. Dues or fees paid to clubs, labor unions and fraternal organizations. - M. Gross receipts from sale, services and rentals to any non-profit corporation, organization or institution which is organized exclusively for religious or charitable purposes; - N. Gross receipts derived from sales, services and rentals to the United States Government, the State and its political subdivisions, and the City provided, however, that the exemption shall not apply to the sale of materials and supplies to contractors for the manufacture and production of property for sale to government agencies on a contract bid award, in which event the contractor shall be deemed the buyer or consumer or user subject to the payment of the tax; and - O. All public utility services owned and operated by the City and other services that may be operated under contract with the City so long as the City collects or has the power to collect the billings for service provided. - P. Elderly persons 62 years and older.

-Section 5.
+Section 4.
 Burden of establishing exemption.

 The burden of establishing any tax exemption is upon the claimant.
-The City Clerk shall propose to the Council procedures, regulations and forms to facilitate proper claiming of exemptions.
+The City Administrator and/or Clerk shall propose to the Council procedures, regulations and forms to facilitate proper claiming of exemptions.

-Section 6.
+Section 5.
 Seller to add tax to selling price.